DataSperling/DataSperling/README.md

-Interests: Intersection of traditional back-end development (Java, Spring, REST, SQL) and data science (Python, R, ML ...) and their application to scientific applications.
+Interests: Intersection of traditional back-end development (Java, Spring, REST, SQL) and data science (Python, R, ML ...) and their application to scientific computing.